OfficeDev/TrainingContent/O3658-12 Web Part Replacement Using CAM/Lab.md

 ## Lab Environment ##

-During this lab, you will work in your own environment with your own SharePoint on-premise VM.
+During this lab, you will work in your own environment with your own SharePoint On-Premises VM.
 The following prerequisites should be completed or be available before you start the lab.

 ### Before You Begin ###

 To complete the labs in this course you need to install or configure the following items.

-- Access to an SharePoint 2013 on-premises server with an existing publishing site based on Contoso.Intranet example
+- Access to an SharePoint 2013 On-Premises server with an existing publishing site based on Contoso.Intranet example

 - The server needs to be configured for App development.
 The sample code expects a **self-signed certificate** at ``C:\Certs\HighTrustSampleCert.cer`` with a **password** of ``password`` which has the corresponding certificate file installed as a Trusted Security Token Issuer with the **IssueId** of ``11111111-1111-1111-1111-111111111111`` as per the [MSDN Article](http://msdn.microsoft.com/library/office/fp179901(v=office.15)#Cert2)

 - Visual Studio 2013 Ultimate

 - Download and unzip the 54403-Student folder.
 Note the unzipped location of these files.
 You will need these files to complete the labs.
 The following graphic shows the unzipped file structure.

   ![54403-Student folder](Images/StudentCodeSourceTree.png)